Trading Electrons: Predicting DART Spread Spikes in ISO Electricity Markets: Predictive Framework and Statistical Model

 \subsection{Spike Definition and Logistic Regression Models}

 Given the DART value at time $t$, in zone $z$ of market $m$, we define binary labels for negative and positive DART spikes as

 where the market-specific thresholds $\gamma_{\mathrm{neg}}(m)$ and $\gamma_{\mathrm{pos}}(m)$ are calibrated through exploratory analysis and validation.
 These labels isolate the economically meaningful extremes of the DART distribution that are most relevant for virtual trading strategies.
-Our first objective is to perform a logistic regression to predict DART spikes.